OpenShift Networking

 To allow network connectivity between those containers and any endpoint external to the node, we need to do some port mapping and Network Address Translation (NAT).
 This adds complexity.

 Port Mapping and NAT have been around for ages.
 Introducing these networking functions will complicate container networking when running at scale.
-It is perfectly fine for 3 or 4 containers, but the production network will have many more endpoints to deal with.
+It is perfectly fine for 3 or 4 containers, but the production network will have many more endpoints.
 The origins of container networking are based on a simple architecture and primarily a single-host solution.

 The core building blocks of containers, such as namespaces and control groups, are battle-tested.
 Although the docker engine manages containers by facilitating Linux Kernel resources, it’s limited to a single host operating system.
 Once you get past three hosts, networking is hard to manage.
 Everything needs to be spun up in a particular order, and consistent network connectivity and security, regardless of the mobility of the workloads, are also challenged.